aayush-bhardwaj/FlashCard/React/README.md

 ### What is [npm](https://www.npmjs.com/) ?

 * NPM is Node package manager, which is bundled with your Node installation.
-* Similar to PIP for Python it helps yu install and manage Node packages.
+* Similar to PIP for Python it helps you install and manage Node packages.

 How do we install the node packages using npm?